WilsonBillkia/bane/README.md

 (If you need to run Ansible from a Windows Box, I believe it will work fine in the WSL, but its maybe better to have a Linux / Mac management system as Ansible leverages *nix conventions and it does not play well with Windows as a matter of form.
 However for simple admin of nodes it should be sufficient)

 (For the nodes)
-* Linux, Mac, or Raspberry Pi (Raspbian or Ubuntu 20 Server)
+* Linux, MacOS, or Raspberry Pi (Raspbian or Ubuntu 20 Server)

 V0.8 was tested on Ansible 2.9.19, Ubuntu Server 20.04, Python 3.69

 (Optional - but recommended, especially for production systems) Use an RSA keypair to sign in.
-An Open SSH port with password auth is not ideal.

 # Build a Chainlink / PostgreSQL Node